Tri-County students spruce up trash cans for local parks

-WOLCOTT — Tri County School Corporation has partnered with Remington and Wolcott park boards, as well as the Remington Wolcott Community Development Corporation, to create artwork on more than a dozen trash cans for the local parks.
+REMINGTON — Tri-County School Corporation has partnered with Remington and Wolcott park boards, as well as the Remington Wolcott Community Development Corporation, to create artwork on more than a dozen trash cans for the local parks.

-Tri County primary and intermediate school students are working with art teacher Amanda Alberts during art class to create mini murals on trash cans.

 “The students visiting Cameron Moberg creating the Remington mural really inspired a lot of our students,” said Tri-County Primary School Principal Elaine Hall.
 “We hope that it continues to encourage creativity but also encourages students to stay involved with their community and keep their parks clean.”